billforsternz/thc-chess-library/README.md

 To Do
 =====

-Firstly I need to get rid of DebugPrintf.h and Portability.h cross contamination from Tarrasch (see above).
-Next priority is adding more and better tests and documentation.
-At the moment there are just a few gratuitous tests in ChessEngine.cpp - dating from the time I was having trouble porting to Mac.

 I would like to do a bit of a renaming exercise - I am moving away from "using" and prefer explicit use of namespaces.
 All the thc library code is in namespace thc, so thc::position for example would be more logical than thc::ChessPosition (note thc = triple happy chess, where triple happy comes from triplehappy.com, a domain I use).

-A Python or similar script to generate thc.cpp and thc.h from the constituent parts would be a Good Thing (TM).

 An annoying thing is that all the code in this repository seems to have reverted to Windows CR/LF endings despite me carefully standardising on LF only.
 I need to sort this out.
 I blame